Evangelical Catholic

+An Evangelical-Lutheran Mass being celebrated ad orientem, including the Elevation of the host, genuflection and incense; organised by the Evangelical Catholic organisation Societas Sanctae Birgittae.

 The term Evangelical Catholic (from catholic meaning universal and evangelical meaning Gospel-centered) is used in Lutheranism, with those calling themselves Evangelical Catholic Lutherans or Lutherans of Evangelical Catholic churchmanship stressing the catholicity of historic Lutheranism in liturgy (such as the Mass), beliefs (such as the perpetual virginity of Mary), practices (such as genuflection), and doctrines (such as apostolic succession).
 (Note: Lutherans of Evangelical Catholic churchmanship have referred to themselves as Evangelical Catholic, and occasionally as Augsburg Catholic.)
 Evangelical Catholics teach that Lutheranism at its core "is deeply and fundamentally catholic".
 The majority of Evangelical Catholic Lutheran clergy and parishes are members of mainstream Lutheran denominations (such as the Church of Sweden), though certain Lutheran denominations, such as the Lutheran Church - International, have a solidly Evangelical Catholic churchmanship.
 Various apostolates and religious orders exist, which herald Evangelical Catholic principles within Lutheranism.

 It is closely related to the movement of High church Lutheranism, which aims to emphasize and restore traditional liturgical practices to Lutheranism.